"Redemption takes time" FLASH FICTION

 I stepped through the door, bokeh shapes came into focus, revealing a crowd of thousands.

-It was then that I understood what my children had done.
-They had found a way to bring back all those that I had lost.
+It was then that I understood what my children had achieved.
+They had found a way to lift the veil off of time and bring back everyone I had lost.
 I thought I had forgotten how to cry, as I felt a single tear run down my face.